intfract/igcse/README.md

 ## Development

-It might be a good idea to view the [inflict](https://npmjs.com/inflict) documentation before you continue development.
+It might be a good idea to view the [webity](https://npmjs.com/webity) documentation before you continue development.
-> Templates are placed inside `#{}#` hash brackets that return strings as plain text.
+> Templates are placed inside `%{}%` special brackets that return strings as plain text.

 Make sure to install all dependencies before you run your project.